How to get a list of Events using REST API

 - Read how to enable REST API

-- Read how to login and get an API token
+- Read how to generate the REST API token

 - Read how to obtain the userID from a user

 This is the first resource we will use.
 We need to gather a list of EventRuleIds to use later on with the next resource Events.

 We start using the eventrules resource (2) to get the event rules id's:

 Note: replace host_name with your actual server IP address or host name.